lucavallin/syn/README.md

 # whopooped
 Litterbox monitoring using the Raspberry Pi, Google Cloud and React Native.

-## Introduction
-This IoT project is designed to monitor litterbox usage by my cats Ake & Runa.
+My cats Ake & Runa won't be happy.

 ## Raspberry Pi
 I have used the following components for the Raspberry Pi: